ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

    <a href= "https://repl.it/@BerylHoffman/SpellChecker1" target="_blank">repl.it</a>

 Copy the code you used in the Spell Checker Challenge in the last lesson.
-Re-write the print10() and spellcheck(word) methods described in the last lesson to use enhanced for-each loops instead of indexed for-loops.
+Re-write the spellcheck(word) method described in the last lesson to use enhanced for-each loops instead of indexed for-loops.
 If you did the optional printStartsWith(firstLetters) method, re-write that one too.
+You may use the code in |repl.it| instead to have the full dictionary.

 .. activecode:: challenge-6-3-spellchecker2
    :language: java